Thandai Syrup Recipe

 About Thandai Syrup

-Thandai Syrup is a versatile Indian syrup made using nuts, seeds, and spices.
-It is used to make Thandai, North India’s famous Holi and Shivratri beverage.
+Thandai Syrup is a versatile Indian syrup made using dried nuts, seeds, and spices.
+It is used to make Thandai; North India’s famous beverage that is popularly served for the festivals of Holi and Shivratri.
+Thandai is also a great drink to sip in the summer, as it cools down the body.

-This syrup comes together quickly, and you can make an Instant glass of Thandai by mixing a few tablespoons of it in milk.
+This syrup comes together quickly, and you can make an Instant glass of Thandai by mixing a few tablespoons with chilled milk.

-Nowadays, Thandai syrup is readily available in the market, but there is nothing like homemade.
+Nowadays, Thandai syrup is readily available, but there is nothing like homemade syrup.
 Why?

-Because homemade syrup is made using high-quality ingredients and is free of preservatives and artificial colors.
-It is also much more economical to make it at home.
+Homemade syrup is superior in taste, made with high-quality ingredients, and is free from preservatives and artificial colors.
+It is also much more economical.

 Ingredients